tetrogem/steplo/README.md

   <br>
   👉 <a href="https://discord.tetro.dev/">https://discord.tetro.dev/</a>
   <br><br>
-  <i>A dedicated server will be created if enough interest is found!</i>
+  <i>A dedicated Discord server for Steplo will be created if enough interest is found!</i>
 </p>

 ---